-Case Study: Lori came to me for help after getting nowhere with her job search.
+Case Study: Lori came to me for help with a long job search.
 I quickly spotted the problem when she showed me her resume.
-She was going for a Business Development Director position but her resume led off with her most recent job as a social worker in private practice.
-No wonder hiring managers were sending her resumes to the “round file”!
+She was going for a VP of Business Development position but her resume led off with her most recent job as a Marketing Operations executive.
+So, her resume was losing out to her competition that had Business Development front and center.

-So, in Lori’s case, we placed a title at the top of her resume, in large font, that reflected her job target–“Director of Business Development.”
-The rest of the summary section contained keywords and phrases that resonated with her target audience (e.g. “marketing,” “publicity,” “staff leadership,” etc.) and separated her from the competition.
+To address this problem, we placed a title at the top of her resume, in large font, that reflected her job target: “VP of Business Development.”
+The rest of the summary section contained keywords and phrases that resonated with her target audience (e.g. “publicity,” “staff leadership,” “closing deals,” etc.) and separated her from the competition.
+Her Marketing Ops experience was still useful, but now played a supporting role on her resume.
 Also, crucially, the summary section contained her “greatest hits” – bullets about her business development successes that were pulled from throughout her resume.

 Mistake #2: The resume is a literal list of everything you have done

 If you keep in mind the aforementioned rule, you’ll pick and choose what you want to include in the resume.
 Taking this targeted approach to your resume means often leaving out significant accomplishments and responsibilities because they distract from showing how you can help an employer in your target profession or industry.